Farahalh/Farahalh/README.md

 <hr/>

 Hey there!
 I'm Farah! 👋
 Welcome to my coding corner where lines of code meet creativity!
-I'm a junior developer, constantly working on new projects and expanding my coding horizons.
+I'm a junior developer, constantly working on new projects and expanding my coding knowledge.

-🔭 Currently, I'm diving deep into the world of React, creating a calculator that's as functional as it is stylish.
+🔭 Currently, I'm diving into React, creating a calculator that's as functional as it is stylish.

-🌱 But hey, the learning never stops!
-Right now, I'm also sharpening my skills in TypeScript, because who doesn't love a little type safety?
+🌱 But the learning never stops!
+I'm also learning TypeScript, because who doesn't love a little type safety?

 Let's connect and code! ✨